brianhempel/adjusted_severe_training_targets/README.md

 ## Methodology

+The above process consists of three steps: compiling a "ground truth" gustiness, preparing a climatology of estimated severe wind reports, and computing normalization factors to apply to the estimated reports.

+### "Ground Truth" Gustiness

 The key step in the above process is computing the "ground truth" gustiness measured by ASOS permanent weather stations (the fourth plot in the previous section).
 Our methodology is based on that of Smith et al, albeit for the 2003-2021 time period.

 > Smith, B. T., Castellanos, T. E., Winters, A. C., Mead, C. M., Dean, A. R., & Thompson, R. L. Measured Severe Convective Wind Climatology and Associated Convective Modes of Thunderstorms in the Contiguous United States, 2003–09.
 Weather and Forecasting, 2013. https://doi.org/10.1175/WAF-D-12-00096.1